 The Raven

-• In probably one of the most recognized poems of all time, a distraught scholar mourns the loss of his beloved Lenore when he is visited by a mysterious raven, speaking a single word, “Nevermore.”
-As the eerie dialogue unfolds, the scholar descends into madness, haunted by the relentless repetition of this ominous phrase
+A distraught scholar mourns the loss of his love when he is visited by a mysterious raven, speaking a single word, “Nevermore.”
+As the eerie dialogue unfolds, the scholar descends into madness, haunted by the relentless repetition of this ominous phrase.

 Annabel Lee